- Welcome to a perfect and free activity the nature cutting bin!

 What about left-handed kids?

 We lefties, in general, are great at adapting.
-We do it with lots of things that right handed people probably don’t think twice about (like a ten-key, computer mouse, potato peeler, and a stick shift).
-It comes with the lefty territory and in my humble opinion, scissors is another area where we just learn to adapt.
+We do it with lots of things that right-handed people probably don’t think twice about (like a ten-key, computer mouse, potato peeler, and a stick shift).
+It comes with the lefty territory and in my humble opinion, scissors are another area where we just learn to adapt.

 Sami V. says